dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 [Tracking Issue #12661](https://github.com/aspnet/EntityFrameworkCore/issues/12661)

-This change is introduced in EF Core 3.0-preview 5.

 **Old behavior**

 Before 3.0, `DeleteBehavior.Restrict` created foreign keys in the database with `Restrict` semantics, but also changed internal fixup in a non-obvious way.